 I later took on a role as Head of EAL at an international school (a position for which my Trinity DipTESOL and MA earned me consideration) and again I designed an observation pro forma to record what language support strategies were being employed by mainstream subject teachers.
 This then allowed me to highlight best practice and make further recommendations rather than just rattle of a list of suggestions that were perhaps already being employed.

 I now work as the EAL Coordinator at one of the UK’s top independent schools.
 While having an MA carries a lot of weight in this role, it is the classroom skills from my Trinity DipTESOL teaching practice, and the teacher training and development aspect of the action research projects that have equipped me to do an effective job.
 The Trinity DipTESOL takes pride of place among my qualifications, but it is the experience I had on the course with Oxford TEFL that truly made a difference in my career.

-If you too would like to advance your career in ELT and learn from our expert team of tutors, apply now for your chance to join the course starting on October 12th 2020 or January 11th 2021.
+If you too would like to advance your career in ELT and learn from our expert team of tutors, apply now for your chance to join the course.

 After 20 years of working abroad in Turkey, Gabon, Bahrain, and Kazakhstan, David Dodgson has now returned to the UK as the EAL Coordinator at Bedford School.
 In addition to the Trinity DipTESOL, he holds an MA from the University of Manchester, the TYLEC, and a Certificate in Academic Management.
 He also presents at conferences and webinars, and writes articles on teacher development.
 He is currently conducting research into developing academic English skills with secondary students.